-If you want to grow flowers, do you want ones that are fragrant, ones that are a certain color, good for drying, or attractive to butterflies?
+If you want to grow flowers, do you want flowers that are fragrant, flowers that are a certain color, good for drying, or attractive to butterflies?

 Then consider the planting space you have available to help you determine how many plants you can grow in the area you have available to you.